OuhscBbmc/data-science-practices-1/ch-data-persisted.md

 These conventions usually work best within plain-text formats.

 1. **csv**: comma separated values are the most common plain-text format, so they have better support than similar formats where cells are separated by tabs or semi-colons.
-However, if you are receiving a well-behaved file separated by these characters, just go with the flow.
+However, if you are receiving a well-behaved file separated by these characters, be thankful and go with the flow.

 1. **cells enclosed in quotes**: a 'cell' should be enclosed in double quotes, especially if it's a string/character variable.